Abdus Salam

 The road named after Abdus Salam in CERN, Geneva

+Salam returned to Pakistan in 1951 to teach Mathematics at the Government College, Lahore.
+In 1952, he became the Head of the Mathematics Department of the Punjab University.
+In 1954, Salam went for a lectureship at Cambridge, although he visited Pakistan from time to time as an adviser on science policy to the Government of Pakistan.
 His work for Pakistan was far-reaching and influential.
-He was a chief technical member of the Pakistan Atomic Energy Commission (PAEC) and work their as a senior scientist with his students, a member of the Scientific Commission of Pakistan, Founder Chairman of Space and Upper Atmosphere Research Commission and Science Adviser to the President of Pakistan from 1961 to 1972, and Prime minister of Pakistan from 1972 to 1974.
+He was a member of the Pakistan Atomic Energy Commission and work their as a chief scientist with his students, a member of the Scientific Commission of Pakistan, Founder Chairman of Space and Upper Atmosphere Research Commission and Chief Scientific Adviser to the President of Pakistan from 1961 to 1974.

 Salam had a prolific research career in theoretical elementary particle physics.
 He either pioneered or was associated with all the important developments in this field.
-He also served on a number of United Nations committees concerning science and technology in developing countries.[15].
-Many prominent scientists, which includes, Ghulam Murtaza, Riazuddin, Kamaluddin Ahmed, Faheem Hussain, Raziuddin Siddiqui, Munir Ahmad Khan, Ishfaq Ahmad, and I. H. Usmani, considered him as their mentor and a teacher.
-Abdus Salam played a important and a crucial role in preparing and teaching of future Pakistani engineers and scientists in the field of mathematics and physics.
+He also served on a number of United Nations committees concerning science and technology in developing countries.[2].
+Many prominent scientists, which includes, Ghulam Murtaza, Riazuddin, Raziuddin Siddiqui, Munir Ahmad Khan, Ishfaq Ahmad, and I. H. Usmani, considered him as their chief mentor and a teacher.
+Abdus salam played a important and a crucial role in preparing and teaching of future pakistani engineers and scientists in the field of mathematics and physics.

 Involvement in Pakistan's Nuclear Weapons Programme